TitoMoi/servihelper/README.md

 The program is free.

-Your data is managed internally on the local device, so it never goes to the internet.
+Your data is managed internally on the local device with .json files, so it never goes to the internet.

 Its purpose is for help the Jehovah's witnesses to create and manage all kind of assignments.